YankeeZuluDev/RunNGun/README.md

 # RunNGun
-A repository for "Run N Gun: Merge" game source code.
-The project can be freely explored in Unity.
+A repository for "Run N Gun: Merge" game source code

 [:camera: **See Screenshots**](#screenshots)